mr-soulfox/mr-soulfox/README.md

 #### I am a student focused on learning enough to be a good professional in the future

-- 🌱 I’m currently learning React, typescript SQL
+- 🌱 I’m currently learning Ruby💎